 Movement and Song Saves the Day – and Every So Often the Night!

 After a diagnosis at seventy-five, I needed a new way to manage my ADHD and anxiety without relying on medication.
 It turned out, the answer was with me all along!
-In this blog, I’ll share how movement and song transformed my life.
+Here I’ll share how movement and song transformed my life.
 Bringing calm and joy in ways I hadn’t imagined.

 I knew I had to come up with something to replace the meds I had been taking for years for my ADHD and anxiety after an “asymptomatic” AFib diagnosis at seventy-five stopped me in my tracks.